Modos-Labs/Glider/README.md

 ### Firmware Functions

 The MCU manages housekeeping items as described below.
-It currently doesn’t use any operating system but rather relies on a main-loop style operation.
+It uses FreeRTOS as the operating system.

-- EPD Power Supply: The power supply provides a common, source, and gate supply to the EPD panel.
+- EPD power supply: The power supply provides a common, source, and gate supply to the EPD panel.
 In addition to a basic on/off switch, the MCU can also adjust the VCOM voltage, and measure the optimal VCOM voltage of the panel installed.
 The VCOM measurement is done by isolating the VCOM supply from the screen while keeping the gate supply, scanning the screen with source = VCOM, and measuring the kick-back voltage on the VCOM.
+- Power supply monitoring: The microcontroller monitors voltage and current of different rails, and ensure they are in the expected range.
-- FPGA Bitstream Loading: The FPGA doesn’t have its own flash memory, the bitstream is pushed over SPI from the MCU to the FPGA upon powering up.
+- FPGA bitstream loading: The FPGA doesn’t have its own flash memory, the bitstream is pushed over SPI from the MCU to the FPGA upon powering up.
 In this way, the FPGA bitstream can be easily bundled together with the MCU’s firmware and updated together.
-- Type-C Negotiation: The onboard USB Type-C port can support video input in addition to powering the board using the USB-C DisplayPort Alt Mode.
+- Type-C negotiation: The onboard USB Type-C port can support video input in addition to powering the board using the USB-C DisplayPort Alt Mode.
 The MCU runs a USB-C PD stack to communicate this capability to the video source device over standard USB PD protocol.
 The MCU also controls the Type-C signal mux to remap the lanes to the correct place depending on the cable orientation.
 - Video decoder initialization: The FPGA used on the board doesn’t have high-speed deserializers to interface with common high-speed video interfaces such as DisplayPort or DVI directly.
 Instead, dedicated video decoder chips are used on the board.
 They typically need initialization before use, and the MCU takes care of this.
 In this specific design, the DP decoder chip also handles AUX P/N line flipping based on the Type-C cable orientation.
 - PC communication: One advantage of the Caster is that update modes and forced update/ clearing can be applied on a per-pixel basis.
 Software may utilize this to assign different modes to different windows or change update modes depending on the content on the fly.
 This is done by sending requests to the MCU over a USB connection.
 The MCU runs TinyUSB and presents itself as an HID device so it can forward messages between the host PC and the FPGA.